Sambosis/compuse/computer_use_demo/prompts/prompt.md

         * then the first verse can tame down a bit, at least with the insults, It should stay smart and clever and do interesting things with the sounds an rhythm of the words throughout.
         * The insults should build in intensity and complexity with the end of the song being the strongest and most shocking and insulting.
     - Search for the lyrics of the best diss tracks of all time.
 Compile the information and save it to a file.
-    -You need heavily Use Consonance, Assonance and Homophones.
+    -You need heavily Use Alliteration, Consonance, Assonance and Homophones.
+        * Alliteration is the repetition of initial sounds in nearby words.
         * Consonance is the repetition of consonant sounds in the middle or at the end of words.
         * Assonance is the repetition of vowel sounds in nearby words.
         * Homophones are words that sound the same but have different meanings.
+    - The flow and sound of the words is an extremely important part of the song.
+        * You should consider the flow of the words and the rhythm of the words throughout.
+        * Ask the expert to help you with Alliteration, Consonance, Assonance and Homophones that can be in the context of the song.
+        * He works best with a lot of context, suggestions and examples.
  ## You need to have the expert grade all submissions and give you feedback.
     - You should use your tool to get an expert opinion and ask the opinion to score each submission on a scale of 1-10.
 1 being the worst and 10 being the best.
     - You should let him know that the expectation is that he grade you very harshly because your goal is to get the best result possible.
     - You should store the filename in the json with the score and feedback but each submission's lyrics should be in it's own markdown file

 ## Example of how each json of a submission should look - Please pass this info on the the expert when asking for  it's opinion or what the score for the song is.
 {
     "version": "1.0",